jolenewilliams82301/Python-2D-Maze-Algorithm-Project/README.md

 * **Data Analysis:** The efficiency and performance data of each algorithm's maze solution
 ## How To Run
 ## Installation Instructions
-Open a Git Bash terminal and use the following command:
+Open a Git Bash terminal and use the following command to create a local clone of the repository to your machine:
 ```
 git clone https://github.com/jolenewilliams82301/Python-2D-Maze-Algorithm-Project.git
 ```